Education and the Model Minority Myth

 Young Adults Without A High School Degree

 The latest data from the National Center for Education Statistics show that while the share of all AA young people ages 18 to 24 without a high school degree was 7% in 2022, below the national average of 12%, this figure was 23% for Thai young adults and 12% for both Cambodian and Burmese young adults.
 These data reveal wide variation in high school completion among AA populations.
-For Pacific Islanders, the share of young adults who had not completed high school was 18%, six percentage points above the U.S average (this statistic was not available by NHPI population).
+For Pacific Islanders, the share of young adults who had not completed high school was 18%, six percentage points above the U.S average (this statistic was not disaggregated by NHPI population).

 School Discipline